Pioreactor/docs.pioreactor/developer-guide/02-important-concepts.md

 ### Networking

 The Raspberry Pis communicate through the local network (in more advanced cases, this network is hosted on the leader).
-Each RPi broadcasts its hostname through mDNS, and the leader also broadcasts an alias (default: \`pioreactor.local\`).

 ### MQTT